Quinoa Stuffed Sweet Potatoes

 Scoop and mash the sweet potato flesh

-When the sweet potatoes are cool enough to handle, halve them lengthwise.
+When the sweet potatoes are cool enough to handle, slice them open lengthwise on the top.

 -